 Duration of CHC prescription

-- HCP can prescribe up to 12 months’ supply of CHC for women who are initiating or continuing CHC
+- The healthcare practitioner can prescribe up to 12 months’ supply of CHC for women who are initiating or continuing CHC.

 What follow-up arrangements are appropriate?

 Women should be advised that routine annual review of their contraception is recommended during CHC use.